 Infant Levels.
 Relevant published information was not found as of the revision date.

 Effects in Breastfed Infants

-A woman with Crohn's disease used prednisone 60 mg/day in a tapering schedule immediately postpartum during breastfeeding (extent not stated).
-She also received sulfasalazine 4 g/day and infliximab 5 mg/kg every 8 weeks during pregnancy and postpartum.
+A woman with Crohn's disease used prednisone 60 mg daily in a tapering schedule immediately postpartum during breastfeeding (extent not stated).
+She also received sulfasalazine 4 grams daily and infliximab 5 mg/kg every 8 weeks during pregnancy and postpartum.
 At 6 months of age, the infant was asymptomatic with regular weight gain.

 A study of 46 women who delivered an infant before 34 weeks of gestation found that a course of another corticosteroid (betamethasone, 2 intramuscular injections of 11.4 mg of betamethasone 24 hours apart) given between 3 and 9 days before delivery resulted in delayed lactogenesis II and lower average milk volumes during the 10 days after delivery.
 Milk volume was not affected if the infant was delivered less than 3 days or more than 10 days after the mother received the corticosteroid.
 An equivalent dosage regimen of prednisone might have the same effect.

-Correia LM, Bonilha DQ, Ramos JD et al. Inflammatory bowel disease and pregnancy: report of two cases treated with infliximab and a review of the literature.
+Correia LM, Bonilha DQ, Ramos JD, et al. Inflammatory bowel disease and pregnancy: Report of two cases treated with infliximab and a review of the literature.
 Eur J Gastroenterol Hepatol.
 2010;22:1260–4.
-PMID: 20671559
+[PubMed: 20671559]

 CAS Registry Number

 Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.

 - Drug interactions